Sibz/CustomWorldBootstrap/README.md

 Omitting `UpdateInGroup` causes system/group to be updated in the `SimulationSystemGroup`.

-*Note that is you omit CreateInWorld attribute on a ComponentSystemGroup, and a ComponentSystem uses that group in UpdateInGroup, then the group will be created in both the default world and any worlds that use that group with the UpdateInGroup attribute.*
+*Note that if you omit CreateInWorld attribute on a ComponentSystemGroup, and a ComponentSystem uses that group in UpdateInGroup, then the group will be created in both the default world and any worlds that use that group with the UpdateInGroup attribute.*

 ## Update Before/After
 This works as per default implementation.